 What Are Triple Pane Windows?

-Triple pane windows are made with three different panes of glass.
-As with double pane windows, each of the panes has a spacer around all the edges to help give them a uniform space between the layers.
-There is a seal in between the glass layers to make them air-tight, allowing pockets for gas to be inserted to improve insulation.
+Triple pane windows—the most advanced windows on the market today—are made with three different panes of glass.
+As with double pane windows, each of the panes has a spacer around the edges to give them a uniform space between layers.
+A seal between each pane makes the windows airtight and allows for pockets of gas to fill the space for improved insulation.

 The Benefits of Triple Pane Windows